shorebirdtech/shorebird/TRUSTED_TESTERS.md

 Current Shorebird is Android-only.
 We have plans to add iOS, but not yet implemented.
 Using Shorebird for your Android builds does not affect your iOS builds.
-You can successfully ship a Shorebird-built appbundle to Google Play and contintue to ship a Flutter-built ipa to the App Store.
+You can successfully ship a Shorebird-built appbundle to Google Play and continue to ship a Flutter-built ipa to the App Store.
 The difference will be that you will be able to update your Android users sooner than you will your iOS users for now.